stiles/chorokit/PLANNING.md

 - US states demo using ACS data with top legend (Reds)
 - County-level example with natural breaks and 7-bin ColorBrewer palette
+- National choropleth with AK/HI insets and binned Reds palette

 ## Docs